Boiling Point (1993 film): Plot

 At the club Red again manipulates Ronnie in an attempt to escape, yelling gun as he ducks.
 Ronnie is shot and killed by Mercer in the exchange, but not before Ronnie manages to seriously wound Brady.
 In the chaos, Red almost manages to escape but he is blocked by cops stationed outside the club.
 As Red is taken away in the police car, Mona arrives and sees him pass by in the car.

-The epilogue reveals that Jimmy and Vikki moved together to Newark, New Jersey, while Red was sentenced to life without parole for his crimes.
+The epilogue reveals that Jimmy and Vikki moved together to Newark, while Red was sentenced to life without parole for his crimes.